MarkusHaak/crossalign/README.md

 The script will output alignment results against the two reference sets (out.adapter_alignment.paf, out.genome_alignment.paf) and the crossalign results as text output (out.alignment.csv) and as a pickled pandas dataframe (out.alignment.df.pkl) containing all information.

+### alternative alignment tools or seperately run alignments

 The user can choose from minimap2 and blastn (for short sequence matches) as the alignment tool for the initial alignments (--adapter_alignment_tool, --genome_alignment_tool).
-For short reference sequences or if the reference alignments are expected to be short (e.g. <75 bp), I recoomend to use blastn instead of minimap2.
+For short reference sequences or if the reference alignments are expected to be short (e.g. <75 bp), I recommend to use blastn instead of minimap2.

 Alternatively, the alignments can be performed separately and the results passed to crossalign as .paf or sorted and indexed .bam files.

 ```
 > python crossalign.py --reads reads.fastq --adapter references1.fasta --genome references2.fasta --prefix out --adapter_alignment ad_alignment.bam --genome_alignment gn_alignment.bam
 ```

+### supply known transition sites as site(s) of interest

 For applications where the transition site(s) is known for certain reference sequences, e.g. the end of an inverted repeat, but unknown for the other set of reference sequences, e.g. a genome, it is useful to pass a list of "sites of interest" to crossalign.